daiser/pyflow/README.md

 This is the core of the Flow.
 The heart.
 The blood-fl... oh.

 It connects element of Flow to next one (pipe?) and tells how to process passing value.
-If `processor` return `None` value will not go down the Flow any further.
+If `processor` returns `None` value will not go down the Flow any further.

 For example, there is no `limit` method in Flow right now.
 It's easy to